fitabigail/IrishMortgageConsulting/README.md

 ### About section

-- About section include a video with a custom control, achieved with javascript code.
+- About section include a video with custom control, achieved with javascript code.
 Clicking the video button will start the video, and a bar will roll.
 If press the pause button the video will stop playing.
 The video is displayed for screens of 550px and wider.

 ![HOME PAGE](./assets/readmeImages/about.png)